 A big reason I hear often is that if he is uncircumcised, he will be bullied, teased or made fun of.
 Well, first of all, that falls on you as a parent.
 It is your job to raise a confident child.
 You do that through love, education, confidence, and trust.

 Kids are always going to find bullies and your kid might be a bully himself.
 If they aren’t teased about “having a hood” they’ll be teased about having a long middle toe.
 Or about wearing glasses, or about running “funny.”
 Or about their lisp.
 Or about the car mom drives.
 Or about their choice of elective classes.

-So how do you prevent that?
+So how do you prevent that kind of bullying?
 Self-confidence and education.
 Give ’em some!

-But all the males in our family are circumcised.
-Why are they?
-Tradition? cleanliness?
+I also hear this a lot: but all the males in our family are circumcised.
+Ask yourself: Why are they circumcised?
+Tradition?
+Cleanliness?
 I covered those already.
-Let’s progress and move forward shall we?
+Let’s progress and move forward, shall we?

 But girls are not going to like it.